Living with Bipolar Disorder

 - Bipolar support groups.
 Peer support groups are a marvelous source of insights and inspiration for bipolar sufferers who need to know they are not alone.

-While outpatient treatment programs will help bipolar sufferers find relief over the long term, it is usually a good idea to begin a new bipolar treatment plan with a 30-60 day stay in a residential treatment facility that specifically caters to individuals with mental health issues.
+While outpatient treatment programs will help bipolar sufferers find relief over the long term, it is usually a good idea to begin a new bipolar disorder treatment plan with a 30-60 day stay in a residential treatment facility that specifically caters to individuals with mental health issues.
 Psychotherapy and other forms of intervention make their greatest impact in the early stages of recovery, and their effectiveness is amplified when they are offered in an environment where 24-hour support is available and full-time care services are provided.